 Mediation is a conflict resolution process in which an impartial third party facilitates communication and negotiation and promotes voluntary decision-making by parties in dispute.

-The season begin preparation in September and ends at nationals in November.
+The season begins in September and ends at nationals in November.
 The team has been ranked in the top ten 13 out of 14 years at nationals.
-Fifteen Loras alumni have been awarded All-American status.
+Many Loras alumni have been awarded All-American status.